coderefinery/workshop-intro/livestream.md

 ### Collaborative Document

-The collaborative doument is our connection to you.
+Even though this is a livestream workshop, you are never alone, we use a collaborative doument as our connection to you.
 We use it:

 - to distribute information to you.

 - as a "chat":
   - let us know about accessibility issues
-  - ask questions, get answers
+  - ask questions , it is anonymous!
-  - anonymous ;)
-  -

   ![Example questions in collaborative document](https://coderefinery.github.io/manuals/_images/hackmd--questions2.png)

 - Please don't use the Twitch chat for questions about the content!